winterForestStump/thesis/README.md

 # thesis
-Enhancing Financial Analysis with Question-Answering Models for $0
+Enhancing Financial Analysis with Question-Answering Models for $0.
+The idea is:
+* use open-sourse LLM (ROBERTA, LLAMA or others)
+* use 10k SEC filings as context
+* create an app for QA and summorization(?)

 # plan